Electrogravitational

 can find gravitational

-gravitational field equations, the gravitational force, as well as the
+field equations, gravitational force, as well as contribution of gravitational

-potential allows us to take into account the influence of the inhomogeneous
+metric on gravitational field potential allows us to take into account influence

 force of attraction between two contacting massive bodies, the following value